PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-06-zer0-drive-navigating-the-impossible.md

     - Adjust report dates to accommodate data lag, e.g., using today()-1 or max(date)

   - Goal/Budget/Forecast not loaded *(non-zero number divided by zero/null)*
-    - Implement error handling or better yet, annotate the scenario clearly: "Budget for Q3 is forthcoming.
+    - Implement error handling or better yet, annotate the scenario clearly: "Budget for Q3 is forthcoming."

   - Upstream data issue *(the unexpected zero/null)*
     These scenarios often signal deeper problems and opportunities for improvement.